‘Ripley’s Believe It Or Not!’ Returns To TV This Summer And It Will Be Hosted By Bruce Campbell

 The Travel Channel is really turning into one of the more unique networks as far as having shows that are strange, spooky, chilling, haunted, and odd.
-Their latest announcement is one that deals with all of those things and they have now found the perfect host on top of it all.
-Beginning this summer, their reboot of Ripley’s Believe It or Not! will premiere and it is going to be hosted by the iconic Bruce Campbell.
+Their latest announcement is one that deals with all of those things, and they have now found the perfect host on top of it all.
+Beginning this summer, their reboot of Ripley’s Believe It or Not! will premiere, and it is going to be hosted by the iconic Bruce Campbell.

-Robert Ripley was always enamored of and obsessed with the weird and strange of the world, but not in a way to ridicule or make fun of them.
-He was truly intrigued by the different people and talents of the world which led him to collect items and stories for others to believe in or not.
+Robert Ripley was always enamored and obsessed with the weird and strange of the world, but not in a way to ridicule or make fun of them.
+He was truly intrigued by the different people and talents of the world, which led him to collect items and stories for others to believe in or not.

 Now, Bruce Campbell is going to step into the iconic warehouse of Robert Ripley in Orlando, Florida, to detail and display the amazing stories from around the globe.